 Luckily when we arrived at the Many Glacier entrance this day, it was open!
 And quick warning, the road leading in to the Many Glacier entrance has A LOT of potholes.
 Some of them are even quite large.
 However, once you pass the entrance, the road is fine.
 We originally drove all the way to the end of the road but it was primarily trailheads towards the end so we turned around and pulled into a spot near the Many Glacier Lodge by Swiftcurrent Lake.
 The Lodge has rooms facing the lake and the view is beautiful so it is something to consider in terms of lodging.
 On the lake we could also see a few people kayaking.
 Nearby the Lodge there are more trailheads and we saw a group of people starting a trail on horseback.

 After we finished exploring the Many Glacier area, we headed north towards Waterton Lakes National Park.
-The thing in mind about Waterton Lakes National Park is that it is actually in Alberta, Canada.
+The thing to keep in mind about Waterton Lakes National Park is that it is actually in Alberta, Canada.
 That means if you want to visit it alongside Glacier National Park, you need to bring your passport or you will not be able to cross the border to enter the park.
 I do think it is worth a stop though if you have time.
 In fact, the two parks together are known as the Waterton-Glacier International Peace Park.
 The rotary clubs of Montana and Alberta proposed the unification of the parks back in 1931, intending not only peace and goodwill between the two countries but also to emphasize the importance of the international nature of wilderness as well as the cooperation needed to protect it.

 But that being said, if you do not have your passport on you, you will not be able to enter the Waterton side of the park.
 We happened to have ours on us because we were already intending to enter Canada to go to Banff National Park although I did tell my brother who was not joining us for Banff to bring his just in case we decided to go to Waterton Lakes National Park.